TentativeConvert/Calculations-with-Eschenburg-spaces/README.md

       s  = ±s'
       p₁ = p₁'

 (The invariant `s` changes sign under orientation-reversing homeomorphisms.)
 The agreement of these basic invariants does not itself have any geometric interpretation.
-However, if in addition a certain invariant s₂₂ agrees, then the spaces are tangentially homotopy equivalent; if a certain invariant s₂ agrees, they are homeomorphic [CEZ, Thm 2.3].
+However, if in addition a certain invariant s₂₂ agrees, then the spaces are tangentially homotopy equivalent; if a certain invariant s₂ agrees, they are homeomorphic [[CEZ07](https://doi.org/10.1007/s00208-007-0102-6), Thm 2.3].
 (Again, signs have to be taken into account in the definition of "agree".)

     r, s,   s₂₂    agree  ⇔  spaces homotopy equivalent r, s, p₁, s₂₂  agree  ⇔  spaces tangentially homotopy equivalent